 Tax Benefit: Possible state tax break; tax-free compounding; tax-free withdrawals.
 Contributions treated as completed gifts; apply $14,000 annual gift-tax exclusion (per person, so $28,000 per married couple) or up to $70,000 ($140,000 per married couple) with five-year election (click here to read the IRS rules on this).

 Contribution Limit: Per IRS guidelines, lifetime contributions cannot exceed the amount necessary to provide education for beneficiary.
-What this actually means varies widely by state and by plan--anywhere from $235,000 to over $500,000 for non-prepaid tuition plans.
+What this actually means varies widely by state and by plan--anywhere from $235,000 to $425,000 for non-prepaid tuition plans.
 Deduction amounts vary by state, and gift tax may apply to very high contribution amounts.

 Income Limit: None.

 Withdrawal Flexibility: Medium.
 Investors can withdraw contributions at any time without taxes or penalty.
 Withdrawals of investment earnings must be used for qualified college expenditures or will incur taxes and a 10% penalty.
 Those withdrawing funds for noncollege expenses may also be required to pay back any state tax deduction they've received on contributions.
 They can, however, change the beneficiary of a plan, as long as the new beneficiary is a family member of the former beneficiary.